dotansimha/graphql-code-generator/website/docs/custom-codegen/using-visitor.md

 title: Visitor Pattern
 ---

 Most of the codegen's plugins are written with a design-pattern called [Visitor](https://en.wikipedia.org/wiki/Visitor_pattern).

-GraphQL has an internal mechanism for "visiting" a GraphQLSchema and GraphQL operations, and you can use it to transform your GraphQL definitions into a custom output.
+In addition, GraphQL has an internal mechanism for "visiting" `GraphQLSchema` and GraphQL operations, and you can use it to transform your GraphQL definitions into a custom output.

-With visitor pattern you can call a custom function on each AST node, and transform it into something else.
+You can call a custom function on each AST node and transform it into something else with a visitor pattern.

-You can use [ASTExplorer](https://astexplorer.net/) and see how does GraphQL represents it's definitions in a JSON structure, and you can also use this to understand which function will be called each time.
+You can use [ASTExplorer](https://astexplorer.net/) and see how GraphQL represents its definitions in a JSON structure.
+You can also use this to understand which function will be called each time.

-In [graphql.org](https://graphql.org/graphql-js/language/#visit) you can find the exact API documentation we are going to use in this section.
+In [graphql.org](https://graphql.org/graphql-js/language/#visit) you can find the detailed API documentation we will use in this section.

 ## Basic Visitor